 - The Pyromancer is a medium-range Area of Effect specialist.
 Wielding the power of fire, they cover the battlefield with their blazing fury.
 The Thermal Bomb turns any enemy within range into a walking bomb that explodes when that enemy dies.
 Their firewalls tear across the battlefield and flushes enemies out from cover.
 Pyromancers may not be as durable as Devastators or as mobile as Tricksters, but their explosive arsenal makes them a threat in any situation.

-I chose Pyromancer because ...
-I mean, duh.
+I chose Pyromancer the first time I got to play this game earlier this year because ...
+I mean, duh, but the latest hands-on time gave me a chance to check out the Technomancer.
 When given the option to hurl literal waves of fire at enemies, you take that option without looking back, though I am curious as to what the mysterious fourth class is.
 Regardless of the unsolved mystery, the Pyromancer was incredibly fun to play as, though basic in its humble beginnings.
 With only one skill to start with, a rush of flame towards an enemy, the skill tree branching off into a more powerful skillset proved immersive and powerful.
-It's also completely tailorable, which means stacking attacks against a foe or a boss is pretty easy to do and allows for players to find their perfect play style.
+It's also completely tailorable, which means stacking attacks against a foe or a boss is pretty easy to do and allows for players to find their perfect playstyle.